tadeobarranco/html-css-js-tutorials/README.md

-# HTML and CSS tutorials for non-developers
+# HTML and CSS tutorials for non-developers and newbies

-A tutorial for NON-DEVELOPERS tutorial, those who want to learn about web technologies.
+A NON-DEVELOPERS and NEWBIES tutorial, those who want to learn about web technologies.

 **GOAL**